devproca/sql-dev-day/README.md

 Although we don't have any data in our database, and our primary keys, foreign keys, and indexes aren't fully created, we're going to see how the database engine might process our queries.

+In DataGrip:
+ - write the following selects
-In DataGrip, write the following, right click on each statement and choose 'Explain Plan'
+ - right click on each statement
+ - choose 'Explain Plan'

 ```
 select * from food where food_id = 1;